fugue/credstash/README.md

 Some organizations build complete credential-management systems, but for most of us, managing these credentials is usually an afterthought.
 In the best case, people use systems like ansible-vault, which does a pretty good job, but leads to other management issues (like where/how to store the master key).
 A lot of credential management schemes amount to just SCP'ing a `secrets` file out to the fleet, or in the worst case, burning secrets into the SCM (do a github search on `password`).

-CredStash is a very simple, easy to use credential management and distribution system that uses AWS Key Management System (KMS) for key wrapping and master-key storage, and DynamoDB for credential storage and sharing.
+CredStash is a very simple, easy to use credential management and distribution system that uses AWS Key Management Service (KMS) for key wrapping and master-key storage, and DynamoDB for credential storage and sharing.

 ## How does it work?
 After you complete the steps in the `Setup` section, you will have an encryption key in KMS (in this README, we will refer to that key as the `master key`), and a credential storage table in DDB.